CloudM-Migrate/documentation/Engineering-Reference/M365SourceAO.md

 Exclude additional email addresses (aliases) when resolving a Group GAL contact.

-Change Conditions: Turn on to exclude alias addresses in GAL contacts.
+Change Conditions: Turn on to resolve alias addresses in a group or off to just use the group alias.

 ---
 ## Calendar